Aviation Programs at Embry-Riddle’s Prescott Campus

 Increasing global security threats require additional personnel in aviation security.
 As unmanned aviation expands, demand for professionals is on the rise.
 It’s clear that opportunities abound in the flight industry.

-A degree is an essential steppingstone to reach your aviation-related career goals.
-As the premier university of aviation and aerospace, Embry-Riddle is positioned to connect you to our network of leading corporate aviation companies, as well as to air carriers throughout the world.
+A degree is essential to reach your aviation-related career goals, and Embry-Riddle’s Prescott Campus is positioned to connect you to our network of leading aerospace companies, as well as to air carriers throughout the world.

-There are more than 140,000 alumni globally who recognize the value you bring from your Embry-Riddle education.
+As a graduate, you’ll join a family of more than 150,000 alumni globally who recognize the value of an Embry-Riddle education.

-The 2020 Boeing Pilot & Technician Outlook predicts strong growth in the aviation industry over the next 20 years.
+The 2022 Boeing Pilot & Technician Outlook predicts strong growth in the aviation industry through 2041.

 Our faculty and students are actively involved in aviation-related research.
 Read about how they’re positively impacting the industry in some recent projects below.